Delphi murders crime scene photo leak threatens to derail case

-A leak of crime scene photos from the Delphi murders case could threaten to derail the trial of accused killer Richard Allen.
+A leak of crime scene photos from the Delphi murders case has threatened to derail the trial of accused killer Richard Allen.

 Graphic photos of the scene where teenage best friends Libby German and Abby Williams were found brutally murdered in February 2017 have been circulating among members of a social media community, according to The Murder Sheet podcast.